jfreedman0212/freedman.dev/src/content/posts/server-setup.md

 This is less of a blog post and more of a compilation of my notes for setting up my web server.
 Feel free to follow along or try this yourself, but I won't go into too much detail unless it will help me remember later.
 Additionally, this guide assumes you're running on Debian 11, so adjust any of the commands (mainly package manager ones) accordingly.

-# Preliminary Steps
+Before we get started, we need to:

-1. Buy a domain (duh)
+1. Buy a domain
 2. Rent a VPS somewhere (I run this on [Linode](https://www.linode.com/) for $5 per month)

 # Set up Secure Defaults